EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

 Power Adapter

-* Power Adapter - 60W - EU  Not available with your other selected options.
+* Power Adapter, Power Adapter - 60W - EU  Not available with your other selected options.
 Reload page to reset. +€49
-* Power Adapter - 60W - UK/SG  Not available with your other selected options.
+* Power Adapter, Power Adapter - 60W - UK/SG  Not available with your other selected options.
 Reload page to reset. +€49
-* None (bring your own)
+* Power Adapter, None (bring your own)

  Expansion Cards
 ----------